New York does NOT have constitutional carry (permitless carry). A state-issued license under Penal Law 400.00 is required to possess or carry a...

 Federal law applies on top of New York law.
 Federal prohibited-person categories appear in 18 U.S.C.
 922(g) (note that persons "under indictment" are addressed separately in 18 U.S.C.
 922(n), not 922(g)).
 Carrying a firearm into the secured area of an airport or onto an aircraft is a federal crime under 49 U.S.C.
 46505.
 Off-duty and retired qualified law enforcement officers carry under the federal Law Enforcement Officers Safety Act, 18 U.S.C.
 926B and 926C, which is a federal authorization and not a New York state exemption.

 New York has no constitutional or permitless carry.
 To carry a handgun you must obtain a Penal Law 400.00 license, which after the CCIA requires good moral character, an in-person interview, four character references, household disclosure, and eighteen hours of approved training (sixteen classroom plus two live-fire).
-Even with a license, carry is barred in the sensitive locations listed in Penal Law 265.01-e and, by default, on private property under Penal Law 265.01-d.
-The CCIA remains in active litigation: the social media disclosure requirement has been invalidated, and the private-property default is not currently being enforced for property held open to the public.
+Even with a license, carry is barred in most of the sensitive locations listed in Penal Law 265.01-e, including public parks.
+The place-of-worship category is enjoined under Antonyuk v.
+James, so a licensee may carry there unless the owner or institution prohibits it.
+The private-property default in Penal Law 265.01-d was held unconstitutional by Christian v.
+James (2d Cir.
+May 18, 2026) and Wolford v.
+Lopez (U.S. June 25, 2026), so a licensee may carry on private property open to the public unless the owner prohibits it by signage or actual notice.
+The social media disclosure requirement has also been invalidated.
 New York imposes a duty to retreat outside the home (Penal Law 35.15) and is not a stand-your-ground state.
 New York City has its own stricter licensing system.

 This page covers one part of our New York concealed carry guide.